Excel Waterfall Charts: How To Create One That Doesn't Suck

 5. Highlight differences between totals

-Another thing that you're not able to do in an Excel waterfall chart is to display the total difference between 2015 and 2016 in our example.
+Another thing you cannot do in an Excel waterfall chart is to display the total difference between 2015 and 2016 in our example.

-Sure, you can see in the chart that the 2016 column is higher than the 2015 column (especially now that we cut the vertical axis).
+You can see in the chart that the 2016 column is higher than the 2015 one (especially now that we cut the vertical axis).
 But by how much?
-Unless you can do complex subtractions in your head, you don't know the exact number.
-There’s also no way to display the relative difference in percentage.
+You don't know the exact number unless you can do complex subtractions in your head.
+There’s also no way to display the relative percentage difference.

-Since this difference between totals is rather important, it's definitely a major feature that's missing in Excel waterfall charts.
+Since this difference between totals is essential, it's a major feature missing in Excel waterfall charts.

 ✔️ Of course, it's much easier to highlight the differences in Zebra BI for Office.